 Advertising and marketing

-Given the legislative proposal under the Cryptocurrency Bill 2019 to equate any activity involving cryptoassets with illegal activity, the advertising or marketing of cryptoassets could fall foul of generally accepted advertising standards and applicable criminal laws depending on the nature of loss suffered by viewers of that advertising.
+Given the legislative proposal under the Cryptocurrency Bill 2019 to equate any activity involving cryptoassets with illegal activity, and if the Cryptocurrency Bill 2021 is in line with the Cryptocurrency Bill 2019, the advertising or marketing of cryptoassets could fall foul of generally accepted advertising standards and applicable criminal laws depending on the nature of loss suffered by viewers of that advertising.
 Such a violation could thereby lead to pecuniary penalties and imprisonment.
-Also, under the provisions of the Cryptocurrency Bill 2019, any person directly or indirectly promoting, issuing an advertisement, soliciting, abetting or inducing any participation in any activity involving cryptocurrency as specified under sections 6 and 7 of the Bill, shall be subject to penalties or imprisonment or both as prescribed thereunder.
+Also, under the provisions of the Cryptocurrency Bill 2019, any person directly or indirectly promoting, issuing an advertisement, soliciting, abetting or inducing any participation in any activity involving cryptocurrency as specified under sections 6 and 7 of the Cryptocurrency Bill 2019, would have been subject to penalties or imprisonment or both as prescribed thereunder.

 Such activity could potentially be deemed illegal; however, at present, there are no regulations governing investors trading in initial offerings of cryptoassets.

 Crowdfunding is essentially the collection or pooling of funds through small financial contributions from multiple individuals for a specific project, venture or social cause.
 A subset of crowdfunding (ie, peer-to-peer lending of fiat currency) is a permitted legal activity regulated by the Reserve Bank of India.
-Given that an offering of cryptoassets may be a collection of fiat currencies for potentially illegal activity (ie, dealing in cryptocurrency), such an offering could fall foul of the Cryptocurrency Bill, and accordingly be deemed illegal.
+Given that an offering of cryptoassets may be a collection of fiat currencies for potentially illegal activity (ie, dealing in cryptocurrency), such an offering could be seen as falling foul of the Cryptocurrency Bill 2019 and, accordingly, be deemed illegal.
+If the Cryptocurrency Bill 2021 is in line with the Cryptocurrency Bill 2019, such crowdfunding could also fall foul of this new legislation.

 Transfer agents and share registrars